hafizahmed-ai/coqui-tts-cloning/README.md

 ## Finetuned [coqui-TTS](https://github.com/coqui-ai/TTS):

 Voice cloning is the process of converting text input into natural and expressive synthetic speech using a pre-trained Text-to-Speech (TTS) model.
-In this project, we utilized the coqui-TTS model, which involves two main stages: Text and Audio Preprocessing and Acoustic Model Training.
+In this project, I utilized the coqui-TTS model, which involves two main stages: Text and Audio Preprocessing and Acoustic Model Training.
 The text data undergoes tokenization and normalization, while the audio data is converted into Mel-frequency cepstral coefficients (MFCCs) or spectrograms.
 The acoustic model, typically implemented using neural networks like RNNs or transformers, learns the mapping between text representations and acoustic features.
 Finally, the vocoder synthesizes the acoustic features into high-quality waveforms, generating the desired speech output.

 ```mermaid
 graph TD;